Jayanti2019/Election_Analysis/README.md

   - Denver county which received 82.8% of the toal votes and 306,055 number of votes.

 ## Election-Audit Summary
-How can we apply the same code to analyze any elections for Colorado Election Board I am going to take an example of County election analysis here:
+How can we apply the same code to analyze any elections for Colorado Election Board.

+### Example1:

 - We are defining county_list as a list and this list populated with different county names in a for loop
   - List definition
   -  #1: Create a county list and county votes dictionary.